 - 1. Specimen collected from clean catch voided urine and a positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of ≥105 CFU/ml - 2.
-Specimen collected from in/out straight catheter and positive culture with any number of microorganisms, at least one of which is a bacterium of >102 CFU/ml - 3.
-Specimen collected from indwelling catheter and positive culture with any number of microorganism, at least one of which is a bacterium of $>10^5$ CFU/ml
+Specimen collected from in/out straight catheter and positive culture with no more than 2 species of microorganisms, at least one of which is a bacterium of >105 CFU/ml - 3.
+Specimen collected from indwelling catheter and positive culture with no more than 2 species of microorganism, at least one of which is a bacterium of >105 CFU/ml